yakovcohen4/MongoDB-Weekend/readme.md

 - find all comments that was authored by "GoodGuyGreg"
 - find all comments that was authored by "ScumbagSteve"
 - find all comments belonging to the post "Reports a bug in your code"

+## Bonus - branch

+End product - Job interview preparation questions system database

+### The server will include the following end points:

+2. GET /list - to list all the questions from our database
+3. PUT /update - to update a question by its default id we got from Mongo
+4. POST /create - to create a question
+5. DELETE /remove/:id - to delete a question by its id
+6. GET /read/by/difficulty/:difficulty - to list all question with that difficulty or above